 From Manned to Unmanned Platforms

-The latest and most obvious trend in the aerial mapping sector is the meteoric rise of unmanned aerial vehicles (UAVs or ‘drones’).
-Tremendous progress in automation, navigation, robotics, miniaturization and commercialization has enabled mass production of consumer drones at a comparably low price that are capable of carrying payloads in the range of several hundred grams.
+The latest and most obvious trend in the aerial mapping sector is the meteoric rise of unmanned aerial vehicles (UAVs or drones).
+Tremendous progress in automation, navigation, robotics, miniaturization and commercialization has enabled the mass production of consumer drones that are capable of carrying payloads in the range of several hundred grams, at a comparably low price.
 Lightweight compact cameras were, therefore, the first tools for systematic close-range aerial 3D mapping using both nadir and oblique images.
-Looking at the professional UAV market, metric 100-150MP cameras are available nowadays that weighs about 1kg and allow 3D data acquisition with a resolution in the sub-centimetre domain.
+Looking at the professional UAV market, metric 100–150MP cameras are available nowadays that weigh about 1kg and allow 3D data acquisition with a resolution in the sub-centimetre domain.
 For such high-level sensor equipment, professional multi-rotor or fixed-wing UAV platforms in the 10kg maximum take-off mass (MTOM) category are necessary.

 As laser scanners are typically much heavier than cameras, it took a couple of years longer to integrate survey-grade time-of-flight Lidar sensors on UAV platforms.
 But, today, comprehensive scanners including an IMU are available weighing less than 3kg, featuring full-waveform recording, scan rates of up to 1MHz and ranging precision in the centimetre range.
 These compete with the specs of mature scanners designed for manned platforms (see Table 1).
 With flying altitudes of 50–100m AGL, the resulting laser footprints are typically less than 10cm and the achievable point density is in the range of several hundred points/m2.
 However, UAVs in the 25kg MTOM category are necessary to lift such high-end sensors.